-University of Glasgow joins OLH LPS funding model
+University of Huddersfield joins OLH LPS funding model

 The Open Library of Humanities is an academic-led, gold open-access publisher with no author-facing charges.
 With funding from the Andrew W. Mellon Foundation, the platform covers its costs by payments from an international library consortium, rather than any kind of author fee.